Kaito0/PanelReader/README.md

 A panel-to-panel navigation system for KOReader that provides automated transitions between manga panels.
 It supports both Western (LTR) and Japanese (RTL) reading directions.

-**Warning:** Tested on Linux and Kindle Paperwhite.
-Kumiko and helper processes for manga functionality are not fully tested under Windows or macOS.

----

-## Required KOReader Settings

-To ensure the plugin works correctly, apply the following settings:

-* **Zoom:** Fit full page

----

 ## Available detection algorithms:

 * Kumiko - opencv, cpu - fast, simple layouts